Informfully/Challenges/README.md

   }
   ```

-## Deadline Summary
+## Deadlines Overview

 * Registration opening and release train dataset: February 1 (registration mandatory, [form available online](https://docs.google.com/forms/d/e/1FAIpQLScl8mpNNuz66qiY3nglJUObdKuV8NpvrHaZYpymUW-b-mLQ4w))
 * Release test and evaluation dataset: April 1
-* Registration closes: April 24
-* Runs due: May 1 (AoE, incl. workflows to reproduce your image recommendations)
+* Runs due: May 17 (AoE, incl. workflows to reproduce your image recommendations)
-* Online evaluation: May 7-14 (with Qualtrics, no user account required)
+* Online evaluation: May 25-31 (with Qualtrics, no user account required)
-* Evaluation feedback: May 21
+* Evaluation feedback: June 3*
-* Working Notes Paper submission: May 31* (on EasyChair, user account required)
+* Working Notes Paper submission: June 10* (on EasyChair, user account required)
-* Review deadline: June 7**
+* Review deadline: June 13**
-* Camera-ready deadline: June 14 (AoE)
-* MediaEval workshop: June 15-16, co-located with ACM ICMR 2026 (more information on the [MediaEval website](https://multimediaeval.github.io/editions/2026), in-person or online attendance required).
+* MediaEval workshop: June 15-16, co-located with ACM ICMR 2026 (more information on the [MediaEval website](https://multimediaeval.github.io/editions/2026), in-person or online attendance required of at least one person per team).

-(*) We will provide you with a review/feedback on your paper within one week of submission (by June 7).
-Afterwards, you then have another week to prepare the camera-ready revision by June 14 (exact deadlines will be communicated by the MediaEval organizers).
-Please note that your paper should include a results section that is based on your performance in the online evaluation.
-The necessary information for this part will be forwarded to you as part of the evaluation feedback on May 21.
+* Camera-ready deadline: June 30 (AoE)

+(*) We will share the results of the evaluation with all teams.
+Please make sure that you add this information to your Working Notes Paper in a dedicated Results Section.
 The Working Notes Paper **must** describe the workflows for your submissions.
-It may include complementary and/or alternative approaches you tested but did not submit to the online challenge.
+It **may** include complementary and/or alternative approaches you tested but did not submit to the online challenge.

-(**) We will notify each team once their paper has been reviewed; please make the necessary changes and upload a camera-ready version within one week.
+(**) We will notify each team once their paper has been reviewed.
+This deadline is shortly before the workshop.
+Please make sure to priorotize and update your presentation first (in case there is relevant feedback to do so).
+You can wait with incorporating the feedback and updating your paper until after the workshop.